DanielYatali/DanielYatali/README.md

 ### Hi there 👋

+My name is Daniel Yatali and I am an aspiring Full Stack Dev.

+### About Me
+I am currently studing Computer Science at the Univeristy of the West Indies `🇹🇹`.

+I have been coding for about a year and I really enjoy the Profession 🌱.
+🔭 Currently I am working on building project for my Github and Portfolio ⚡

 <!--
 **DanielYatali/DanielYatali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.